Harmonization in Prudential Regulation and Supervision

 This learning initiative was built on previous CEF programs that took stock of the challenges faced by the banking sector and how supervision practices have kept pace with the deficiencies in financial regulation that were exposed during the crisis.

-During the workshop we will discuss the following:
+During the workshop we discussed the following:

 Tomaž Rotovnik, Bank of Slovenia